noxryan/Claro-Shader/README.md

 ## Running With Mono

 There are separate Command Line (Claro Shader CLI) and WinForms (Claro Shader) projects included.
 All processing is handled by Claro Shader Core.
 The CLI exe will run with Mono.

 The CLI version is not pre-packaged with nodeJS or the lessJS module.
 You will need to have these configured.

 CLI Arguments:

 **-p**  Path to the Claro directory.
 (Required)

+**-pl** Path to the lessJS module.
+If specified, this path will be added to compile.js for scanning.

 **-h**  Hue adjustment.
 (Default: 0)